-Under this plan, shares granted vested at the end of the three-year period, subject to performance conditions, 62.5% based on positive absolute total shareholder return ("TSR") and 37.5% based on actual compared to budgeted EBITDA minus capital expenditure minus the change in working capital ("Free Cash Flow" or "FCF").
-This plan vested early 2018.
+Under this plan, shares granted will vest at the end of the three-year period, subject to performance conditions, 62.5% based on positive absolute total shareholder return ("TSR") and 37.5% based on actual compared to budgeted EBITDA minus capital expenditure minus the change in working capital ("Free Cash Flow" or "FCF").
+As at December 31, 2017, this plan is vested.

-Performance share plan (issued in 2016 and 2017)
+Performance share plan (issued 2016-2017)

 Shares granted under this PSP vest at the end of the three-year period, subject to performance conditions, 25% based on positive absolute TSR, 25% based on relative TSR and 50% based on actual compared to budgeted Free Cash Flow.
-The 2016 Plan will vest in March 2019 and the 2017 Plan will vest in March 2020.